t-will-gillis/maintenance-actions/README.md

 ### What It Does

-- Monitors issues in "In progress (actively working)" status
+- Monitors **open, assigned** issues in "In progress (actively working)" status
-- Adds warning labels after 7 days of inactivity
+- Adds warning labels after (default) 7 days of inactivity
-- Adds inactive labels after 14 days of inactivity
+- Adds inactive labels after (default) 14 days of inactivity
 - Removes labels when issues are updated or have linked PRs
 - Minimizes outdated bot comments

 ### Configuration